 These three paragraphs allow pointers to be reused, but only if the underlying storage has remained allocated throughout.
 This might help in some situations, but not for ABA-tolerant concurrent algorithms.
 For example, as noted earlier, relaxed pointer safety does not extend to permitting predictable use of invalid pointers.
 Therefore, the C++ standard really does allow implementations to zap any and all pointers to any object whose lifetime ends.
 And this really does outlaw important and long-standing concurrent algorithms.

 K&R (first edition) appears not to say anything analogous about pointers to lifetime-ended objects.
-Invalid pointers of this sort thus appears to be a more recent invention.
+Thus, the notion of invalid pointers appears to be a more recent invention.